Back to subject area

 20 Credits (Compulsory)

-This module provides you with an introduction to the English, Mathematics and Science programmes of study of the National Curriculum.
+This module provides students with an introduction to the English, Mathematics and Science programmes of study of the National Curriculum.
 Key aspects of subject knowledge within the three subject areas will be addressed and these will be used as a vehicle to explore effective principles and methods of supporting teaching and learning within the primary classroom.
-Key pedagogical approaches to the teaching of the three core subjects will be explored and you will consider in detail the role of school staff in supporting teaching and learning effectively as well as the core subjects can support teaching and learning of the foundation subjects.
-You will be given the opportunity to plan and teach activities that facilitate learning in English, Mathematics and Science and begin to develop strategies for evaluating the effectiveness of the teaching and learning they observe and are also involved in.
-You will also consider some of the ways in which teaching strategies may be matched to specific learner needs.
-You will consider the role of resources in supporting learning and teaching and will be given the opportunity to plan and teach activities that facilitate learning in English, Mathematics and Science and begin to develop strategies for evaluating the effectiveness of the teaching and learning they observe and are also involved in.
+Key pedagogical approaches to the teaching of the three core subjects will be explored and students will consider in detail the role of school staff in supporting teaching and learning effectively.
+Students will be given the opportunity to plan and teach activities that facilitate learning in English, Mathematics and Science and begin to develop strategies for evaluating the effectiveness of the teaching and learning they observe and are also involved in.
+Students will also consider some of the ways in which teaching strategies may be matched to specific learner needs.
+The students will consider the role of resources in supporting learning and teaching and will be given the opportunity to plan and teach activities that facilitate learning in English, Mathematics and Science and begin to develop strategies for evaluating the effectiveness of the teaching and learning they observe and are also involved in.

 Placement Information